Sailias/bitcoin_payable/README.md

       config.master_public_key = "your xpub master public key here"

       config.testnet = true
-      config.adapter = 'blocktrail' # the only abailable as for version 0.8.0
+      config.adapter = 'blocktrail' # the only available as for version 0.8.0
     end